Edward Hawarden: Life

 In 1707 Hawarden left Douai to take charge of the mission of Gilligate, Durham, and later Aldcliffe Hall, near Lancaster.
 Brief entries in the Tyldesley Diary give an idea of his daily life until the seizure of Aldcliffe Hall in 1717, after which he moved to London, probably on his appointment as Controversy-writer.

-Dr. Hawarden received the thanks of the University of Oxford for his defence of the Blessed Trinity in the famous conference with Dr. Samuel Clarke (1719).
+Hawarden received the thanks of the University of Oxford for his defence of the Trinity in the famous conference with Samuel Clarke (1719).
 He died, aged 73, in London.